NSW south coast tour

 It was not by chance that Central Tilba was used as the site for the very successful TV show ‘River Cottage, Australia’.
-Hosted by Tasmanian chef Paul West, the show highlighted the region’s excellent culinary treasure, including: its famous cheeses; its celebrated local produce; the Mimosa and Tilba Valley wines and ales; but most of all, its fresh seafood, particularly the fine Sydney Rock oysters that are cultivated in the area's crystal-clear waters.
+Hosted by Tasmanian chef Paul West, the show highlighted the region’s excellent culinary treasures, including: its famous cheeses; its celebrated produce; the Mimosa and Tilba Valley wines and ales; but most of all, its fresh seafood, particularly the fine oysters that are cultivated in the area's crystal-clear waters.

-This seven day, fully inclusive tour is based in fabulous, four-star accommodation on an eight-acre estate a short walk from Central Tilba.
-It starts with a guided heritage walk and dinner in Central Tilba and then includes with: a spectacular walk up Mt Gulaga; a walk along the rocky coast to Bermagui; another from the village through spotted gum forests to the Narooma inlet; a boat trip out to Monague Island (a nature reserve that is home to hundreds of seals and over ninety species of birds); as well as a private cooking lesson with a very accomplished local chef, whose credits, among many, include working as the producer and menu designer for ‘River Cottage Australia’); a walk from Baimanga National Park to the coast; and a coastal walk through the Bournda National Park to historic Tathra.
+The tour starts with a guided heritage walk and dinner in Central Tilba.
+It also includes with: a spectacular walk up mystical Mt Gulaga; a walk from through spotted gum forests to the Narooma inlet; a boat trip out to Monague Island (a nature reserve that is home to hundreds of seals and over ninety species of birds); a private cooking lesson with a very accomplished local chef (whose credits, among many, include working as the producer and menu designer for ‘River Cottage Australia’); a walk from Baimanga National Park to the coast; and a coastal walk through the Bournda National Park to historic Tathra.

-Having grown up in Canberra, this beautiful part of the world has always been special to me and I’m very glad to have the opportunity to share it!
+Having grown up in Canberra, this beautiful part of the world has always been special to me and I’m very glad to be able to share it!

 Surrounded by mountains, national parks, rolling dairy farmlands, rivers, freshwater lakes and miles of pristine coastline, this area offers some fantastic walking.
 First and foremost, Mt Gulaga, an extinct volcano that dominates the whole coast, which is considered sacred by the local Yuin people.
-We also include country rambles through fields and forests and a lovely coastal walk.
+We also include country rambles through fields and forests and lovely walks along the spectacular Sapphire Coast.
 There will be two guides on each walk.
 Please see the itinerary for details of each walk.

 The food and wine: